Seneca-ICTOER/OPS345v2/docs/Labs/lab4.md

 This will show you we only have one image right now – the “hello-world:latest” image.

 We won’t be needing 3 different hello world containers so lets remove two of them.
 To do so, run the following for two of your hello-world containers:
+**(Replace “containerid” with your actual container id or “containername” with your actual container name)**
 ```bash
 docker rm containerid
 ```